bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Researcher

 Once during the downtime phase, before spending any ⛁, you gain ⛁ this round for research only.
 You may spend this ⛁ on any available research at any location.
-If there are no available research tracks, add one to any location.
+If there are no available research tracks, add one to any location and spend the bonus ⛁ on the added research.

 ## Seafarer